BobDriessen98/fraud-analysis/README.txt

 http://localhost/api/scans/index > shows a list of all scans, with all customers belonging to that scan and the fraud reasons for each customer (if they have any) http://localhost/api/scans/:id > shows a specific scan

-If using PHPStorm and you want to run feature test:
+If using PHPStorm and you want to run feature tests:
 1. Go to file>settings>PHP
 2. Click the dots next to CLI interpreter
 3. Click the + and then "from docker..."